 Thanks to a generous donation from the Friends of Glendon, a hardship bursary fund has been created for undergraduate Glendon students that need financial assistance due to the ongoing labour disruption.
 An online form is available for you to fill out, and decisions will be sent within 5 business days of submitting a request.

 York is also offering bursary support to undergraduate students (domestic and international) who have experienced financial hardship as a result of the ongoing labour disruption.
 To be considered, please complete the Request for Additional Financial Assistance form.
 You will be required to provide a detailed statement explaining how you have been impacted and to submit relevant supporting documentation.
 If you did not complete the Student Financial Profile for the Fall/Winter 2017-2018 study period, you will be required to do so as part of the application process for this bursary.
-The deadline to apply for this bursary assistance is June 30, 2018.

 For more information on financial aid options being offered, please visit the following website.